renovatebot/renovate/lib/modules/manager/nuget/readme.md

-You can use the `nuget` configuration object to control the settings for the NuGet package manager.
+Use [`packageRules`](https://docs.renovatebot.com/configuration-options/#packagerules) to control the behavior of the NuGet package manager.

 The NuGet package manager supports these SDK-style files and formats: